Cooperative storage cloud: Data redundancy

 In order to maintain data integrity and high availability across a relatively unreliable set of computers over a wide area network like the Internet, the source node will add some level of redundancy to each data block.
 This allows the system to recreate the entire block even if some nodes are temporarily unavailable (due to loss of network connectivity, the machine being powered off or a hardware failure).
 The most storage and bandwidth efficient forms of redundancy use erasure coding techniques like Reed–Solomon.
 A simple, less CPU intensive but more expensive form of redundancy is duplicate copies.

 Flexible contribution

 Due to bandwidth or hardware constraints some nodes may not be able to contribute as much space as they consume in the cloud.
 On the other hand, nodes with large storage space and limited or no bandwidth constraints may contribute more than they consume, thereby the cooperative can stay in balance.

-Examples

-Examples include MIT's Chord, Filecoin, Siacoin, DeNet, Cubbit, StorJ and Wildland.

-A partly centralized system was operated by Symform, Inc., a startup company based in Seattle.
-Symform generated and kept the keys used to encrypt and decrypt, and since it also decided which server will host which parts of a file, users have to trust Symform not to share those with any other party or misuse the information.
-Symform discontinued its service on July 31, 2016.